actionutils/commit-or-rewrite/README.md

 ## Requirements

 - The workflow must have write permissions to the repository
-- The branch must exist and be accessible
 - When using custom tokens, ensure they have `repo` scope

 ## License